 In our continuing effort to educate and enlighten we offer the following curriculum.
 This curriculum can be used by educators to enhance lesson plans.
-There is a 1-Day Lesson and a 5-Day Lesson Plan.
 Please feel free to download these plans by following the links below.
 The lesson plans were produced by the Oklahoma History Center.

 It has long been suggested that the above video of the Gap Bands hit song "You Dropped A Bomb On Me" released in 1982, although an R&B song from a man to a woman, was actually a reference to the 1921 Tulsa, Oklahoma Black Wall Street massacre in which planes were used to drop gasoline and kerosene bombs on the Greenwood Districts Black population.
 Additionally, the band consisted of 3 brothers, Charlie, Ronnie, and Robert Wilson; and it was named after the streets (Greenwood, Archer, and Pine) in the historic Greenwood neighborhood in the brothers' hometown of Tulsa, Oklahoma.
 The group shortened its name to The GAP Band in 1973.